EU Enlargement: What Does The Future Hold?

 Bosnia and Herzegovina is considered a fragile state .
 The two entities that govern it – the Federation of Bosnia and Herzegovina and Republika Srprska – govern with their backs to each other.
 Shared institutions do not work properly, and the country's ethnic Serbs have threatened to seek independence.
 It is is also under NATO and EU tutelage.

-Kosovo is not diplomatically recognized by many countries, including EU states such as Spain and Greece.
+Kosovo is not diplomatically recognised by many countries, including EU states such as Spain and Greece.

 Serbia has remained close to Russian interests since the dissolution of Yugoslavia.